A Thurston compactification of the space of stability conditions: The A2 case

-We now check that the extended map is a homeomorphism onto its image.
-Since the domain $\bbP^1(\R)$ is compact and the target $\bbP(\R^\bfS)$ is Hausdorff, it suffices to check that it is injective.
-Let
+We check that \(\widetilde h\) is a homeomorphism onto its image.
+Since the domain is compact and the target is Hausdorff, it suffices to check that \(\widetilde h\) is injective.
+Consider the composition of $\widetilde h$ with the projection onto the homogenous coordinates corresponding to the objects \(P_1, P_2\), and \(P_{21}\).
+By~\Cref{cor:homs}, the composition is given by